-Paint- and image-processing software (Photoshop) is used as an artist's tool to solve basic design problems and create original, innovative work.
+2 credits: 1 lecture and 2 lab hours Paint- and image-processing software (Photoshop) is used as an artist's tool to solve basic design problems and create original, innovative work.
 Emphasis is on exploring the visual elements inherent in good design.

-CG 212 - Introduction to 3D Computer Modeling
+CG 212 - Introduction to 3D Computer Modelina

-The theory and concepts needed to understand and construct 3D models are introduced.
+2 credits: 1 lecture and 2 lab hours The theory and concepts needed to understand and construct 3D models are introduced.
 Focus is on acquiring the techniques used to create 3D models and how to apply real-world effects to their work through material application and lighting.
 Software: 3ds Max.